darwinia-network/crab-docs/docs/builders/interact/eth-libraries/send-transaction.md

 The `addressTo`, where the transaction will be sent, is also defined here, and it is required.

 In the second section, the transaction object is created with the `nonce`, `gasPrice`, `gas`, `to`, and `value` fields.
-These describe the transaction count, gas price (0 for development and Moonbase Alpha), gas (21000 in this case), the recipient, and the amount to send.
+These describe the transaction count, gas price (0 for development and Pangolin), gas (21000 in this case), the recipient, and the amount to send.
 Note that the transaction count can be obtained with the `web3.eth.getTransactionCount(address)` method.
 Also, you can use the `web3.toWei()` function to input the value in ETH (for example) and get the output in WEI.
 The transaction is signed with the private key using the `web3.eth.account.signTransaction()` method.

 Next, with the transaction signed, you can send it by using the `web3.eth.sendSignedTransaction()` method, providing the signed transaction located in `createTransaction.rawTransaction`.